senorkrabs/glue-csv-to-mysql/Readme.md

 ## Functionality
 - The script uses a Glue Python Shell Job to load data from a CSV file into a Pandas DataFrame and then write it to a table in a MySQL Database.
-- It's possible to specify that the table be dropped and recreated with each execution by specifying `--drop_table True`.
-Alternatively, if you wish to delete all rows but leave the table (and its schema) intact, you can specify `--delete_rows True`.
+- It's possible to specify that the table be dropped and recreated with each execution by specifying `--drop_table`.
+Alternatively, if you wish to delete all rows but leave the table (and its schema) intact, you can specify `--delete_rows`.
 - The database credentials can either be specified in the parameters (**NOT RECOMMENDED EVER OUTSIDE OF LOCAL TEST**) or retrieved from an AWS Secrets Manager Secret

 This script is intended to be as generic/boilerplate as possible.
 It does not hardcode table schemas or data types, nor does it depend on AWS Glue data catalog or predefined databases or schemas within the catalog.
 Therefore, you may need or want to customize this script to better suit your use case.